Skip to content

 • Measurable signals (to separate model vs harness effects):

-• Iterations-to-pass: number of propose→verify cycles until all required checks pass.
+• Iterations-to-pass is the number of propose→verify cycles until all required checks pass.

-• Time-to-green: wall-clock time from first attempt to passing evaluation gates.
+• Time-to-green is the wall-clock time from the first attempt to passing all evaluation gates.

-• Attribution rate: fraction of failures with a clear primary cause.
+• Attribution rate is the fraction of failures with a clear primary cause you can act on.

-• Bucket: prompt/spec vs tool/runtime vs code vs eval.
+• Bucket: spec/prompt vs tool/runtime vs code vs eval/CI.

 • Attribution checklist (what evidence makes a failure “belong” to a layer):